Save Money & Animals With Egg Substitutes

 Everywhere we turn, there is an article, meme, post, or comment about the rising costs of eggs.
 Consumers in the United States have been facing sticker shock from prices rising by fifty percent or more for a carton of eggs, with costs steadily increasing each day.
 In some cities, organic eggs have grown to almost $20.00 a dozen, though this is still too cheap when factoring in the true costs of cheap eggs.

 Animals used to produce the billions of eggs consumers use each year are forced to live a shortened life filled with agony and torment.
-These sentient beings also risk falling ill with h5n1 avian flu or being killed in even more brutal ways to curb outbreaks.
-With the prices of eggs rising each day due to the widespread avian flu in factory farms, there are even more incentives for everyone to ditch eggs altogether.
-We have compiled twelve vegan-friendly egg substitutes below that won’t break the bank.
+These sentient beings also risk falling ill with diseases such as h5n1 avian flu or being killed in even more brutal ways to curb outbreaks.
+With the prices of eggs rising each day and the growing threat of widespread avian flu in factory farms, there are even more incentives for everyone to ditch eggs altogether.
+We have compiled a list of vegan-friendly egg substitutes below that won’t break the bank.

 Chia Seeds